-- sufficient compressed-air capacity (volume and pressure); - minimal pressure loss between the compressor and the hammer; - minimal air leakage between couplings.
+- Sufficient compressed-air capacity (volume and pressure). - Minimal pressure loss between the compressor and the hammer. - Minimal air leakage between couplings.

-This can be realized by ensuring
+This can be realized by ensuring that:

-- the correct size of compressor is selected: - the correct hose size is used between the compressor and the hammer; - there is no leakage in hose connections between the compressor and hammer.
+- •The correct size of compressor is selected. - •The correct hose size is used between the compressor and the hammer. - •There is no leakage in hose connections between the compressor and hammer.